dingran/github_repo_stats/README.md

 - Calculates lines of code statistics by language
 - Displays statistics in a clear, formatted output
 - Provides verbose mode with file-by-file breakdown of each language
+- Option to include or exclude documentation files (excluded by default)
 - Cleans up the temporary repository after analysis
 - Handles common error cases gracefully